MetaSys-LISBP/IsoCor/doc/tutorials.rst

 :isotopologue: The index of the peak measured, as an integer; e.g. '0' for the M0 peak that does not have any mass shift.
 :area: The measured :ref:`mass fractions <mass fractions>`; e.g. "4242.42".

+.. note:: An example file is provided with IsoCor.
+It is created at the first run of isocor in the folder '/user/isocordb'.

 .. only:: builder_html

           :download:`Example file <./isocor/data/Data_example.tsv>`.